 We love stories.
 NILE Magazine strives to feature articles that are both interesting AND academic.
 A strong narrative or "angle" is really important.
-We don't need to be publishing Wikipedia pages.
+In other words, we don't need to be publishing Wikipedia pages.

 NEITHER STUFFY NOR FLUFFY

 Tell us something we don't know.
 Your audience is a mix of general enthusiasts and professional scholars, and you need to be able to dance with both of them.
 We're looking for a strong narrative with lots of well-researched "I didn't know that" nuggets.

 Back up your statements.
 If you are writing that researchers believe this or that, then tell us who they are and what they said (with their permission, of course).
 If you are talking about classical scholars mentioning something or other, then let's hear it in their words.
 Websites often parrot the same (often wrong) information over and over - if you haven't done your due diligence, it shows.
 If you have used National Geographic as a source, it shows.

 Remember, NILE readers are enthusiasts about ancient Egypt, and some may even know more than you about your topic.